PrabhaKar-Rao/java/section26.README.md

 ### What is Streams Pipeline?
 Streams Pipeline is a sequence of aggregate operations (such as filter, map, reduce, etc.) that are applied to a stream of elements to perform a specific task.
 It enables functional-style operations on collections, making code more readable, concise, and efficient.

-### Key Concepts
+### Key Concepts 🚀
-Stream: Represents a sequence of elements and supports aggregate operations.
+- **Stream :** Represents a sequence of elements and supports aggregate operations.
-Intermediate Operations: Operations such as filter, map, sorted, etc., which transform a stream into another stream.
+- **Intermediate Operations :** Operations such as filter, map, sorted, etc., which transform a stream into another stream.
 These operations are lazy and do not produce any result until a terminal operation is executed.
-Terminal Operations: Operations such as forEach, collect, reduce, etc., which produce a result or side-effect.
+- **Terminal Operations :** Operations such as forEach, collect, reduce, etc., which produce a result or side-effect.
 Terminal operations trigger the execution of the intermediate operations.
-Stateless vs. Stateful Operations: Stateless operations do not rely on the state of other elements in the stream, whereas stateful operations may depend on the state of other elements.
+- **Stateless vs. Stateful Operations :** Stateless operations do not rely on the state of other elements in the stream, whereas stateful operations may depend on the state of other elements.
 ### Getting Started
 To use Streams Pipeline in your Java project: